bright/new-www/content/blog/point-of-sale-software-development-2024-guide-for-pos-system-vendors.md

 The most popular payment global providers are **Stripe, Square, and Adyen**.

+Read more about technical aspects of [integrating payment providers with POS](/blog/payment-provider-pos-integration/) in our another blog post.

 ### POS and food delivery applications integration

 The most popular third-party food delivery providers include **Uber Eats, Wolt, Just Eat (or local representatives like Lieferando) or Deliveroo**.